-HEOA holds higher education institutions accountable for student illegal peer-to-peer (“P2P”) file sharing occurring on College networks.
+HEOA sets requirements higher education to address illegal peer-to-peer (“P2P”) file sharing occurring on College networks.
 Illegal P2P file sharing is downloading, also known as copying and/or saving, copyrighted material to a hard drive or any other storage device and/or sharing or making it available to other people without the consent of the copyright holder.

 P2P applications are used to legitimately share digital content.
-However, P2P applications can expose the College to legal liabilities when illegal file sharing occurs.
+However, P2P applications can expose the College and individual users on the College’s network to legal liabilities when illegal file sharing occurs.
 P2P applications can also present a security risk because a downloaded file may actually contain a virus or a malicious program that could target and infect other machines on the network, impact the performance of the network and compromise sensitive/confidential information.
 The purpose of this Policy is to inform the College community on preventive measures that will help avoid legal liability and security risks resulting from illegal file sharing.
 This Policy applies to any individual using the College’s computer network.

 Individuals using the College’s computer network will be held accountable for adhering to the following terms and conditions: